GeorgeSolorio/appStoreClone/README.md

 The project follows the MVC architecture along with an API service class.
 The entire app contains four different tab controllers that demonstrate data representation in different ways

-* **Music tab** consist of a lists with songs from Taylor Swift
+* **Music tab** Displays a list of Taylor Swift's songs

-* **Today tab** consists of todays' highly rated apps.
+* **Today tab** Contains four main cells, two of them animate a zoom in transition, while the other two transition to a complete list of apps

-* **Apps tab** containing scrolls views that demonstrate a list of *editor's choice*, *top free iphone apps* and *top grossing apps*.
+* **Apps tab** Contains sections of *editor's choice*, *top free iphone apps* and *top grossing apps*.
+Each section has the ability to scroll and demonstate cells with the app's information and pop up interaction.

-* **Search tab** allows the user to search any app they want by typing the name on the search bar.
+* **Search tab** Allows the user to search any app by typing the name on the search bar.
+This will then display a list of apps matching the given name

 Each tab has it's own Model, View and Controller.
-The view's were also manually coded in order to gain better access of its size and display.
+The view's were also manually coded in order to gain better controll of its size and display.

 ## Learning Objectives
-* How to set up User interface
+* How to set up the user interface manually
+* Setup navigation views and tab controllers
 * Setup Decodable objects based on Itunes API
 * Fetch Itunes data and convert JSON data into Swift decodable obejects
 * Synchronize multiple fetches
-* Snap collection view layouts scrolling
+* Snap collection view layouts when scrolling
 * Handle user interaction with animated feedback
-* Manually setup auto layout contraints
-* Setup navigation views and tab controllers

 ## Usage
 You can run this project in Xcode and simulate the app on any desired Iphone simulator.

 Welcome to the App store clone!
 This app contains many similar features you'd find in Apple's original app store.
-When you launch this app, you'll be greated with four different screens
+When you launch this app, you'll be greeted with a tab bar that contains four different options.

 | Music                                |  Today's highlight                           | Top of the list apps                 | Search the store                  |
 :-------------------------------------:|:-------------------------------------------: |:------------------------------------:|:---------------------------------:|